Convert Handwriting to Text in Adobe Acrobat: Step-by-Step...

 Technical Constraints

-• Accuracy Variability: Handwriting recognition accuracy ranges from 60-85% depending on writing quality
+• Accuracy Variability: Handwriting recognition accuracy depends heavily on writing quality and style

 • Style Sensitivity: Cursive, stylized, or irregular handwriting poses significant challenges